 Balu et al (2008) Differential regulation of central BDNF protein levels by antidepressant and non-antidepressant drug treatments.
 Brain Res 1211 37 PMID: 18433734

 Do you know of a great paper that uses Haloperidol hydrochloride from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for Haloperidol hydrochloride